Money in Israel

 - Be sure to check with your bank for withdrawal limits and fees and to put a travel notification on all credit and debit cards to avoid your card being canceled.

-- If you will be doing volunteer-stipend work on campus, you will be paid in shekels at the end of each month during the semester.
+- If you will be doing Volunteer Campus Employment, you will be paid in shekels at the end of each month during the semester.
 Most students use this pay as spending money, but it does not replace what they should bring.

 - You may want (or need) to spend money on the following items: textbooks, a student membership at the local YMCA (approximately $100 per month), phone plans, doctor’s visits, souvenirs, snacks and eating out, transportation, etc.